 I am always hard at work on “The Next Book”…or books.
 Like many authors, I am often uncomfortable talking about the work in progress.
-However, I’ve recently begun working on the fifth installment of the Country Girl Empress series called AT THE CASTLE OF DREAMS, the continuing story of Empress Elisabeth of Austria.
+However, I’ve recently published the eighth installment of The Country Girl Empress series called THE IMPERIAL REBEL, the continuing story of Empress Elisabeth of Austria, and just completed the first draft of my upcoming novel called ALL THAT REMAINS... - the ninth and last book of the series.

 When does the next book come out?

 This is a difficult question to answer, as the “next book” will vary by which format you are looking for, such as hardback, paperback or e-book.
-Visit my author’s website www.authorapiperburgi.com often for up-to-date information.
+Visit my website or my social media outlets such as Facebook www.facebook.com/authorapiperburgi, LinkedIn https://www.linkedin.com/in/a-piper-burgi-0ba30b14/ , Medium https://medium.com/@apiperburgi or Goodreads https://www.goodreads.com/author/show/7121827.A_Piper_Burgi often for up-to-date information.

 Do you create your own cover art?